Success Stories

 Alejandra Pedraza

 Peak Education scholar Alejandra Pedraza was the 2014 Valedictorian at Harrison High School, before pursuing her studies in sciences at the University of Colorado Boulder as a Daniels Fund Scholar, a program which ensured all of her education-related expenses in her undergraduate work would be covered.
 Alejandra initially enrolled in the Chemistry Honors program, but ultimately majored in environment sciences, a decision that led her to study abroad in Latin American focusing on third world development initiatives.
-Alejandra graduated with honors from CU in 2018 and is now in her second year as a member of the Peace Corps, working in Mexico.
+Alejandra graduated with honors from CU in 2018, was a member of the Peace Corps, received a Master of Science in Global Studies in 2022, a Master of Science in Socialogy in 2024, and is currently working towards a Ph.D.

 "My parents stopped going to school after 8th grade because they had to work.
 They are so proud of me for working hard to go to college."